01JoshC/DailyBreadStartup/README.md

 - [x] **Application text content** - Consistent fonts.
 Again, this comes from the boostrap themes.
 - [x] **Application images** - I centered and rounded the image on the about page.
 I think it looks nice.

+## React deliverable
+- [x] **Bundled using Vite** Vite is installed in my project and I am using it to bundle my React code.
+- [x] **Multiple React components** My leaderboard, login, about, and read pages are delivered using React.
+This is clealry visible in the project URL where the .html extension is absent.
+I changed several componets to use React bootstrap components.
+- [x] **React router** I am using React Router to handle navigation between the different views.